MHryc/singularity_streptococcus/README.md

 # singularity_streptococcus
-A short pipeline to showcase use of singularity containers
+A short pipeline to showcase use of singularity containers.

 ## *Analysis* steps
 1. Download WGS reads from SRA with sra-tools